TS000/lighthouse-developer-portal/docs/dev-deploy.md

 # Deploying to Development Environment
 This document outlines the manual deployment process to the Development Environment provided by the DI team.
-Currently the Lighthouse-Embark repository is configured to automatically deploy to the Development Environment on all `push` events with the `main` branch using [GitHub actions](https://github.com/department-of-veterans-affairs/lighthouse-embark/blob/main/.github/workflows/cicd.yml).
+Currently the lighthouse-developer-portal repository is configured to automatically deploy to the Development Environment on all `push` events with the `main` branch using [GitHub actions](https://github.com/department-of-veterans-affairs/lighthouse-developer-portal/blob/main/.github/workflows/cicd.yml).

 ## Setup